 Area gas monitors provide another layer of protection, independent of overall infrastructure on the worksite.
 They are ideal for places where fixed detection monitors aren’t suitable, like outdoors, and can be easily moved to a new temporary location as needed, including during emergency situations.

 Personal gas monitors are, as the name suggests, protection devices intended for individual workers.
-They’re worn to detect gas presence within a worker’s personal breathing zones and, when it reaches dangerous levels, an alarm warns of need to evacuate.
+They’re worn to detect gas presence within a worker’s personal breathing zones and, when it reaches dangerous levels, an alarm warns of a need to evacuate.

 Advances in Gas Detection Technology